wdwind/PinRemover/README.md

 # Certificate Pin Remover

-Android Xposed module to remove okhttp3 certificate pinning.
+Android Xposed module to remove certificate pinning.

 ## Testing

 Tested on Twitter 7.79.0-release.27.
-Change the [package name](https://github.com/wdwind/PinRemover/blob/07bae04936269f72f8f4c9ea3bdf6abea1dfbf7e/app/src/main/java/wddd/android/xposed/pinremover/Main.java#L15) to test other apps.
+Change the package name in `Main.java` to test other apps.

 ## Install